vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 * How trustless is the RE on-ramp and liquidation process?
 * How is the regulatory situation impacting tokenized RE?

 It’s beyond the scope of this article to answer all these questions.
 However, it is clear that there are certain drawbacks to using RE as collateral.
 First of all, it complicates the calculation of the collateral’s value.
-It doesn’t come without effort to agree on the real value of these properties.
+It doesn’t come without effort to determine the real value of these properties.
 Some websites offer the service of estimating the market price.
 For instance, [zoopla.co.uk](https://www.zoopla.co.uk/) is one option.
 Tangible recommends using [hometrack.com](https://www.hometrack.com/) to find housing prices.
-However, these are all just estimations, the real price is only determined once the property is sold.
+However, these are all just estimations, as the real price is only determined once the property is sold.

-The second obstacle is the confirmation that the TNFT represents the promised SPV and that the SPV owns the property.
-It would be easy to just mint TNFTs without actually buying a house.
-Tangible therefore provides access to all the official documents for each property.
+The second obstacle is the verification that the TNFT represents the promised SPV and that the SPV owns the property.
+It would be trivial to mint TNFTs without actually buying a house.
+Tangible therefore provides access to all the official documents for each property ([example property](https://www.dropbox.com/sh/cgzx9g4xk2av72s/AAD4IxvMie6z0n5bVP-tgEVWa?dl=0)).
+The team claims to be working with Chainlink and a third party auditor to integrate proof of reserves (independent verification of property ownership and proper documentation backing the NFT) and a price feed from hometrack.com (later expanding to an aggregate of pricing data providers).
+The team believes this integration will be complete by mid-May.

-In summary, Tangible has to work with value estimates for its collateral.
-And the whole process is susceptible to centralized and trusted intermediaries that Tangible has to circumvent by increasing transparency.
+Currently, Tangible is trusted to make value estimates for its collateral.
+While Tangible have stated intentions to incorporate independant third-parties and decrease a central reliance on the team, this remains to be seen.

 ### Proof of Ownership & Purchase - An Example